 F-Secure researcher Paivi Tynninen says, “3ve blasts out failed delivery notification spam, which is a common attack vector these days.
 Users open an attachment or click a link and end up infected with Kovter, Boaxxe or even both.”

-3ve used the Boaxxe botnet as a proxy for fraudulent ad requests sent from their own data centre in Germany.
+3ve used the Boaxxe botnet as a proxy for fraudulent ad requests sent from their own data center in Germany.

 The Kovter botnet was a network of infected PCs that ran a hidden browser from users, which 3ve used to discreetly direct traffic toward their ads.

 Fabricating internet traffic with these botnets helped 3ve convince buyers their ads were being viewed by countless numbers of people.